Monitoring Urgent or Interim Support and Services (Carers)

 Monitoring when the carer has substantial difficulty engaging

-If a carer has substantial difficulty being involved in monitoring activity you must take all reasonable steps to maximise their involvement.
+If a carer has substantial difficulty being involved in monitoring activity you must take all reasonable steps to ensure their involvement.

 You must: